 American Forests uses VeriSign EV Professional SSL (Extended Validation Certificates) to encrypt all credit card transactions via our website.
 Please note that as an added level of protection, we do not store any credit card information.

+American Forests does not knowingly collect information from children under the age of 18.
 For their protection, American Forests asks that those under 18 years of age do not submit information to us without the consent of a parent or guardian.